brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 ### Errors in ink, and a `CallBuilder` miracle

-This will be our 4th attempt to successfully call another conract with `CallBuilder`.
+This will be our 4th attempt to successfully call another contract with `CallBuilder`.

 In the meantime Robin responded to more of my questions in chat.